apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 1. [Git](https://git-scm.com/downloads)
 2. [IntelliJ IDEA](https://www.jetbrains.com/idea/download/), eclipse or NetBeans (Depending on the change, `vim` may be perfectly fine too)
 3. [Java (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

+## File Contributor License Agreements

++ File an [Apereo Individual Contributor License Agreement].
++ Prevail upon corporations with a colorable interest in your work product to file an [Apereo Corporate Contributor License Agreement].
++ After some delay, your CLA submissions will be acknowledged and reflected in the [Apereo CLA signatory roster].
+(This is a manual process.)

+It is only after your CLA registrations actually appear in [the registry][Apereo CLA signatory roster] that it is appropriate to accept your contribution into the CAS product, so be sure to get started on this early.

 ## Fork the repository